Our RSS FeedFollow us on TwitterLike us on Facebook

 Protect your child's self-esteem.

 For an applicant, the competitive college admissions process can feel like an assessment of her worth as a student and a person, and in this light a rejection can be interpreted as a judgment that she was found lacking.
 Remind yourself and her that this is a fallible and subjective process.
-The admissions committee is judging her on the basis of approximately 15 pieces of paper.
+The admissions committee is judging her on the basis of a very limited amount of information.
 Not only is this an extremely incomplete proxy for a complex person, but it contains several important elements over which she has no control, like the rigor of courses available in her high school and the quality of her counselor and teacher recommendations.
 Further, the final selection of admitted students is decidedly subjective.
 There’s nothing wrong with most of the students who do not win the golden ticket; they are for the most part students that the admissions committee would love to admit if they had enough space.

 One final piece of advice for parents is to be sure to tell your son that your view of him is in no way dependent on the judgment of a group of people who have never met him, and that he does not have to worry about disappointing you, whatever the outcome.
 This message, if delivered sincerely, can go a long way toward cushioning a disappointment - but for the best effect say it early and often, rather than waiting until after he's been rejected.